Transforms

 Introduction

-Now that we have shapes, paths, ad styling under our belts, it would be quite ideal to learn how they can all be moved around, rotated, and scaled after creating them.
+Now that we have shapes, paths, and styling under our belts, it would be quite ideal to learn how they can all be moved around, rotated, and scaled after creating them.
 That's where SVG transforms come into play.

 The Group Tag